 As of July 3, 2016, Fiskars has not maintained a list of permanent insiders but instead all persons involved will be included as project insiders for the relevant projects.
 Project specific lists will be established and maintained for each project or event constituting inside information, based on a decision taken separately.

 Preparation of periodic disclosure (interim reports, financial statement bulletin) or regular access to unpublished financial information is not regarded as an insider project.
 However, due to the sensitive nature of the unpublished information on the company’s financial results, the persons determined by Fiskars having (based on their position or access rights) authorized access to the unpublished financial result information are entered in a list of Financial Information Recipients.

 Fiskars applies a trading restriction (a “closed period”) of 30 calendar days before the release of each of the quarterly financial reports and the year-end report and the day of publication of such report.
 The closed period applies to Managers and to the Financial Information Recipients.

 For transparency, Fiskars provides on its website up-to-date information on the shareholding of the Managers, their controlled entities and their managed entities (not controlled, but substantially equivalent economic interests), subject to consent of the relevant person.
-Holdings and transactions in Fiskars shares by the Fiskars’ Managers and closely associated persons are detailed on the Management’s Transactions page located here.
-The public insider register prior to July 3, 2016 is available here.
+Holdings and transactions in Fiskars shares by Fiskars’ Managers and closely associated persons are detailed on the Management’s Transactions page on the Company’s website.